Who are you?

 Artists: if you are interested in donating

-artwork for the upcoming auction, please click the link above.
+artwork for the upcoming auction, we usually have an open call between June and July each year.
 If our artist call is not open we will put you

 -

-organization that supports or defends migrants and want consideration for
+organization that supports or defends people in need and want consideration for

 future grants, please contact us.